Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/sa_tutorial.rst

 we will look at SQLAlchemy, a toolkit that allows us to interact with a database in a more convenient and flexible manner and write database backed code in a more readable fashion.
-SQLAlchemy is a multi-level toolkit, consisting of three layers: the core, the expression languauge, and the Object Relation Mapper.
+SQLAlchemy is a multi-level toolkit, consisting of three layers: the core, the expression language, and the Object Relation Mapper.
 We will principally be using the ORM, along with elements of the expression language, but we will also be using some parts from the core to manage connections and do the database housekeeping.